ProgrammingHider/idroider/README.md

 #FAQ
 * Can this be done on Linux - Yes but you will have to compile yourself and find a way to restore
 * Does it work on all macOS and Windows versions - Yes aslong as your have a newer iTunes

+## Coming soon!

+* Clean up the code and make it run "better"
+* Include OpeniBoot installer App on the phone/CFW for eaiser install
+* Fixed SSL Errors in Cydia

+* "heres the big one" Support for more Devices!
+(3gs, 4/4s, 5, 5c) **Not ios 7 on a 3gs or ios 11 on a 5/5c but dual booting and other CFW.
+Write up soon :P

+* Untethered Dual-Boot with ios 6 and 7 for the iPod Touch 4g

+* More Later!

+## Disclaimer

+**This is BETA software.**

+Backup your data.

+This tool is currently in beta and could potentially brick your device.
+It will attempt to save a copy of data in NOR to nor-backups folder before flashing new data to NOR, and it will attempt to not overwrite critical data in NOR which your device requires to function.
+If something goes wrong, hopefully you will be able to restore to latest IPSW in iTunes and bring your device back to life, or use nor-backups to restore NOR to the original state, but I cannot provide any guarantees.

+**There is NO warranty provided.**

+THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
+THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE PROGRAM IS WITH YOU.
+SHOULD THE PROGRAM PROVE DEFECTIVE, YOU ASSUME THE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION.

+**WARNING!**

+* We are not help responsible for anything that happens to your device.
+* It is possible that this will not work on your device.
+* This could leave your device in a bootloop.
+* iOS 7 on the iPod Touch 4 is VERY unstable.
+* There will be crashing and issues.
+* There has been a lot of issues with 16gb iPods.
+* All data on the iPod will be deleted.

+## Credit

+* @tie1r for ipwn7 :P
+* @Ralph0045 for the iOS 7.1.2 ipsw and all his work with this!
+* axi0mX for ipwndfu (and readme template lel)
+* geohot for limera1n exploit
+* posixninja and pod2g for SHAtter exploit
+* iPhone Dev Team for 24Kpwn exploit
+* pod2g for steaks4uce exploit
+* walac for pyusb
+* tihmstar for futurerestore
+* @albyvar25 for the WI-Fi driver fix
+* iH8sn0w for iFaith